Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 Individuals on temporary visas, those seeking asylum or refugees, or those supported through the Deferred Action for Childhood Arrivals (DACA) program are not eligible for support through NIH NRSA programs.

-Trainees must be matriculating full-time in baccalaureate or graduate biomedical science degree programs at the applicant institution, as specified in the NOFOs.
+Trainees must be matriculating full-time in baccalaureate or graduate biomedical science degree programs at the applicant organization, as specified in the NOFOs.

 Additional details on citizenship, training period, and aggregate duration of support are available in the NIH Grants Policy Statement.